Kossit73/Broiler_chicken_Financial_Model/README.md

 ## Contents

 - `deployable_financial_model.py` – CLI that generates the model outputs.
+- `broiler_model/` – Python package containing the assumptions, production,
+  financing, analytics, and orchestration modules used by both the CLI and the Streamlit app.
 - `streamlit_app.py` – Streamlit UI that wraps the same model logic.
 - `revenue_schedules_builder.py` – optional Excel helper that extracts or
   templates detailed revenue schedules by category.